 Query query = new Query(schema, ECQL.toFilter(stFilter));

-The comparison operators support text values.
-You can specify a text value on the right side of the equal sign (=).
-For example, CITY_NAME='Beijing' specifies the city of Beijing.
-You can also use the LIKE operator in the same manner in which the operator is used in SQL statements.
-For example, CITY_NAME LIKE 'N%' specifies cities whose names start with the letter N.
+Comparison operators also support text values.
+You can specify a text value to the right of the = operator.
+For example, CITY_NAME = 'Beijing' selects the city of Beijing.
+You can also use the LIKE operator, which works the same as in SQL.
+For example, CITY_NAME LIKE 'N%' selects all cities whose names start with 'N'.

-You can compare two attributes.
-For example, you can use MALE > FEMALE to query cities in which the population of male residents is greater than the population of female residents.
+You can compare two properties.
+For example, MALE > FEMALE selects cities where the male population is larger than the female population.

 String schema = "schemaName";